concordat/Competitive-Coding/README.md

-# Algorithms
+# Competitive Coding
-Different Algorithm Code
+From codeforces and other sites